Margaret Hunt Hill Bridge: Architecture

-The cable-stayed bridge supports its 1206 ft length and 603 ft main span with a steel arch whose peak's height is 400 feet (122 m).
+The cable-stayed bridge supports its 1206 ft length and 603 ft main span with a steel arch perpendicular to the roadway and a peak height of 400 feet (122 m).
 An array of twisting cables connect the underside of the arch's curved pylon to the bridge's platform.
 Fifty-eight (58) white strands descend from the arch and secure themselves along the centerline of the platform.
 The 16 ft diameter support is composed of 25 individual segments, secured with 20,000 lb of bolts and additional 450 tons (408,233 kg) of concrete.
 The bridge provides six lanes for vehicular traffic.

 The bridge closely resembles two of three bridges constructed in 2005-2006 above the Autostrada A1 motorway and connecting roads in Reggio Emilia, Italy, that Calatrava had earlier designed.
 In 2009, the European Convention for Constructional Steelwork gave the two bridges a European Steel Design Award, stating that the structures' original visual effects at different angles give the bridges "the aspect of huge musical instruments."